BIOS-iEngineer/QIYIDA-ZX99D3A4/README.md

 * Any final release Intel Xeon E5 V3/V4 CPUs.

-* 4 channels RDIMM, LRDIMM, UDIMM DDR4 Memory up to 2400MHz & DDR3* up to 2133MHz
+* 4 channels RDIMM, LRDIMM, UDIMM DDR4 Memory up to 2400MHz & DDR3* up to 2133MHz (Only if CPU supports DDR3).
-(*Only if this type of memory CPU supported).

 ## How to update Firmware: